 My 3 expectations:

-1. Come prepared: mentally and physically (this is especially important for flutists - make sure to warm up prior to the lesson)!
+1. Come prepared: mentally and physically (this is especially important - make sure to warm up prior to the lesson)!

-2. Don't be afraid to ask questions and make mistakes: This is a non-threatening territory.
-I am here to guide you and help you.
-Remember that we are human and that mistakes happen naturally; just be sure to learn from those mistakes so that you can take something away from each experience.
+2. Don't be afraid to ask questions and make mistakes: I am here to guide you and help you.
+Remember to archive and learn from any major takeaways!
+This allows for you to take something away from each experience.

 3. Parents: Be involved!
-I can't tell you how often I have seen younger students excel when their parents were proactive in their experiences.
-This includes encouraging them to practice (it's difficult for music teachers to compete with the temptation of distractors such as iPhones, iPads, and Netflix binging, so let's get creative together)!
+I can't tell you how often I have seen younger students excel while their parents are proactive in their experiences.
+Encourage them to practice (it's difficult for music teachers to compete with the temptation of iPhones, iPads, and Netflix binging - let's get creative together)!
 Come up with a reward system.
 Sit in on lessons.
 Take notes.
 Record a run-through with their accompanist.
 This - and much more - reinforces what has been discussed and accomplished during lessons.

-Flute students must own a well-maintained flute, as an instrument that is out of adjustment causes frustration and can initiate bad habits.
-In addition, the student must also have a metronome and tuner, a music stand, flute repertoire, and an assignment book for me to write down each week's assignments.
+Students must own a well-maintained flute, as an instrument that is out of adjustment causes frustration and can initiate bad habits.
+Additionally, the student must also have a metronome and tuner, a music stand, a pencil, their assigned flute repertoire, and an assignment book to write down each week's assignments.